mastersign/odec/doc/specification.md

 Potentially, an entity type is associated with the entity, to tell which values are allowed or required.
 More on entity types can be found in section "The Framework".
-Potentially a provenance is associated with the entity and in case the provenance used some input entities to produce the described entity, these input entities are referenced by their IDs as predecessors.
-If the associated edition does not reference a profile the entity type and the provenance can be omitted.
+Potentially a provenance description is included in the entity header and in case the provenance used some input entities to produce the described entity, these input entities are referenced by their IDs as predecessors.
+If the associated edition does not reference a profile, the entity type and the provenance description can be omitted.

 All values of the entity are referenced by a value reference and if the provenance was parameterized in some way, the provenance parameter set is